vitaminsafety/Vitamin-D/README.md

 take into account the uncertainties associated with this value, an uncertainty factor of 2.5 was chosen, and the UL was established at 100 µg/day "4000 IU".
 It was considered that the UL of 100 µg/day "4000 IU" for adults also applies to pregnant and lactating women.
-This UL is supported by two studies in pregnant and lactating women, both using doses of vitamin D2 or D3 up to 100 µg/day for several weeks to months, which did not report adverse events for either the mothers or their offspring.
+This UL is supported by two studies in pregnant and lactating women, both using doses of vitamin D2 or D3 up to 100 µg/day "4000 IU" for several weeks to months, which did not report adverse events for either the mothers or their offspring.